-Activity uploads to Garmin Connect: Automatically sends your activity to your Garmin Connect account as soon as you finish recording the activity.
+- Activity uploads to Garmin Connect: Automatically sends your activity to your Garmin Connect account as soon as you finish recording the activity. - Connect IQ: Allows you to extend your watch features with new watch faces, widgets, apps, and data fields.

-Connect IQ: Allows you to extend your watch features with new watch faces, widgets, apps, and data fields.
 Software Updates: Allows you to update your watch software.

 Weather: Allows you to view current weather conditions and weather forecasts.
+You can also view weather radar on the map.